-It’s week 3, and after last weeks challenge we’re going back to something simple.
+It’s week 3, and after last weeks challenge we’re going back to something a bit simpler.

 The Camel stitch is just half double crochet worked into the 3rd loop.
 It creates a lovely ribbed texture that you can use as cuffs for jumpers, or on hats.
-There are 2 ways to do the camel stitch, I’ll show you both so you can decide which to use.
+This stitch is usually made in the round, but can look just as stunning made in rows too, albeit with a different look.

 Half Double Crochet (Hdc) = half treble crochet

 For this square you will need a 4.5mm hook

 Row 1.
 Hdc in the 4th chain from your hook (your turning chain counts as the first hdc) hdc in each chain across – 30 stitches

 Row 2.
 Chain 1, Alternate dc turning chain (this will count as a Hdc) – make this stitch in the 2 loops to stabilise the edges.
 Hdc in each stitch across IN THE 3RD LOOP ONLY.
 Make the final stitch of the row through 2 loops to stabilise the edge – 30 stitches

 Row 3.
 Chain 1, Alternate dc turning chain (this will count as a Hdc) – make this stitch in the 2 loops to stabilise the edges.
 Make a hdc IN THE FRONT LOOP ONLY in every stitch across.
 Make the last hdc of the row through 2 loops to stabilise the edge.

 All of the ribbed texture should be on one side of your square only